Australia to amend laws to make Google and Facebook pay

 “On face value, the amendments keep the integrity of the media code intact,” the center’s director Peter Lewis said in a statement.

 A Senate committee that scrutinized the draft legislation after it was introduced to Parliament on Dec.
-9 recommended last week that the code become without changes.
+9 recommended last week that the code become law without changes.

-Google and Facebook, which take 81% of online advertising in Australia, have condemned the bill as unworkable.
+Google and Facebook, which take a combined 81% of online advertising in Australia, have condemned the bill as unworkable.

 Google has threatened to make its search engine unavailable in Australia if the code were introduced.

-Facebook has threatened to block Australians from sharing news if the platform were forced to pay for news.
+Facebook said it might block Australians from sharing news if the platform were forced to pay for news.

 The code aims to remove the digital giants’ dominant bargaining positions but creating an arbitration panel with the power to make legally binding decisions on price.
 The panel would usually accept either the platform’s or the publisher’s best offer, and only rarely set a price in between.

-This should discourage both the platforms and media businesses from making unrealistic demands.
+That should discourage both the platforms and media businesses from making unrealistic demands.

-Apart from stating that arbitrated payments to publishers must be made in lump sums, the new amendments also clarify that the panel must consider costs incurred by the platforms and by the news businesses.
+Apart from stating that arbitrated payments to publishers must be made in lump sums, the new amendments also clarify that the panel must consider costs incurred by the platforms and by news businesses.

 Seven West Media on Monday became the largest Australian news media business to strike a deal with Google to pay for journalism.
 Kerry Stokes, chairman of Seven West Media, which owns 21 publications, said the threat of the proposed code had made the deal possible.

 The deal was struck under Google’s own model, News Showcase.
-Google has reached pay deals with more than 450 publications globally since News Showcase was launched in October.
+The company has reached pay deals with more than 450 publications globally since it launched News Showcase in October.

 Google announced two weeks ago that it had begun paying seven far smaller Australian websites under News Showcase.